Just the Way You Are (Billy Joel song)

-"Just the Way You Are" is a song by Billy Joel from his fifth studio album The Stranger (1977).
-It was released in September 1977 as the album's lead single.
-It became both Joel's first US Top 10 and UK Top 20 single (reaching No. 3 and No. 19 respectively), as well as Joel's first gold single in the US.
+"Just the Way You Are" is a song by Billy Joel from his fifth studio album The Stranger (1977), released as the album's second single in early November 1977.
+It became both Joel's first US Top 10 and UK Top 20 single (reaching No. 3 and No. 19 respectively), as well as Joel's first Gold single in the US.
 The song also topped the Billboard Easy Listening Chart for the entire month of January 1978.

-"Just the Way You Are" garnered two Grammy Awards for Record of the Year and Song of the Year in 1979.
+"Just the Way You Are" garnered two Grammy Awards for Record of the Year and Song of the Year in 1979 and is considered a pop standard.